lrshsl/programming-survey/README.md

 # programming-survey
 A simple database for a school project

 > This branch is the first part of the project.
 It contains the database files, isolated, and some tests for them.
+It is not meant to be merged to the main ever again, but the

 ## Objectives